Ford C series: Ford H series (1961–1966)

 In 1961, Ford introduced a variant of the C series in order to move into the Class 8 COE market.
 Named the H series, this version placed the cab much higher on the chassis; instead of being placed underneath the driver's seat, the front axle was moved forward, directly underneath the driver.
 With the higher placement of the cab, space was available for a larger grille, visually similar to the N-series conventional trucks which were introduced later.
 The cab cutouts for the C-series front wheels were turned into underfloor toolboxes and luggage space.
-With the stacked appearance of the H series, it soon earned the nickname "Two Story Falcon."
-HD-series trucks, with Cummins N-series diesels, were the first Ford diesel trucks.

-The "Two Story Falcon" lasted until 1966, when it was replaced by the W-series COE trucks.
+It lasted until 1966, when it was replaced by the W-series COE trucks.

 Usage by other manufacturers

 Some referred to the Ford tilt-cab as the "Budd" cab, implying it was an off-the-shelf item available to anyone.
 However, the C-series cab was designed by Ford, tooled at its own expense and built by the Budd Company to Ford Motor Company specifications.
 Other truck manufacturers had to obtain Ford approval before purchasing it.
 The exception was Mack, which bought most of the major cab stampings from Budd and assembled them itself on a floor pan of its own design.
 In Canada, the Ford "C" had an identical twin – the Mercury "M" Series offered from 1957 to 1972.

 At least four truck makers used the Ford C-series tilt cab.
 Best known was the look-alike Mack model "N," which was produced between 1958 and 1962.
 The Four-Wheel-Drive Auto Company used some Ford "C" cabs which bore the FWD emblems, and Yankee-Walter used C series cab components on some of its large airport crash trucks.
 In Canada, the Thibault fire truck manufacturer of Pierreville, Quebec, also used C series parts for their Custom (i.e., non-commercial chassis) trucks.